Wordfence vs All-In-One WP Security: A Detailed Analysis

 All-In-One Security is a security plugin and anti-spam software that’s highly rated and praised for its wide range of features.
 Not only does it provide all the security features of a security plugin, but it also has plenty of hardening features to make sure your site is as secure as possible.
 But how does it compare to its competitors?
 Does it live up to its reputation?

-We are not fans of All-In-One Security, as it lacks a cleaner and is essentially just a glorified anti-spam and hardening plugin; Wordfence is without a doubt the better option.
-The best security plugin for WordPress is neither Wordfence nor All-in-One Security; it is MalCare.
+TL;DR: We are not fans of All-In-One Security, as it lacks a cleaner and is essentially just a glorified anti-spam and hardening plugin; Wordfence is without a doubt the better option.
+However, the best security plugin for WordPress is neither; it is MalCare, with its deep scanner for malware, one-click removal, and advanced WordPress firewall.

 Overview: Wordfence vs. All-In-One Security